RAGgred/RAGgred.github.io/_posts/2025-04-15-statisticalmodelling.md

 This project analyzes a Portuguese bank's telemarketing campaign dataset to predict whether a client will subscribe to a long-term deposit.
 Using real-world customer data and multiple statistical models—including Logistic Regression, Random Forest, and XGBoost—the project showcases data preprocessing, exploratory data analysis, and predictive modeling to optimize campaign strategies.

+---
+ ## Full code

+ You can check out the full code used for this project [here.](https://github.com/RAGgred/RAGgred.github.io/blob/main/assets/projects/notebooks/statisticalmodelling.ipynb)

+---

 ## 📁 Dataset